OMB's "Super Circular": Implementation Essentials for Senior NGO Leaders

 - Dispute resolution—How to address and resolve interpretation disagreements in your favor.

-The sessions will be conducted by Bob Lloyd, longtime InsideNGO trainer and advocacy advisor.
+The session is conducted by Bob Lloyd, longtime InsideNGO trainer and advocacy advisor.

-Your registration covers participation in both sessions as well as access to recordings from the entire three-part series, including Part 1, “Pre-Award Positioning,” which was held March 7.
-This covered:
+Your registration covers participation in this session as well as access to recordings from the entire three-part series, including Part 1, “Pre-Award Positioning,” and Part 2, “Post-Award Management,” also conducted by Bob Lloyd.